NickBot-dev/osticket-prereqs/README.md

 </p>
 <p>

 Note that not all extensions are enabled.
-For osTicket to work properly, we must enable the following extensions... php_imap.dll, php_intl.dll, and php_opcache.dll.
+For osTicket to work properly, we must check some boxes to enable the following extensions... "php_imap.dll", "php_intl.dll", and "php_opcache.dll".
 This can be done through PHP Manager from within Internet Information Services (IIS)

 </p>